-A portion of the proceeds from the Series 2020 Bonds will be utilized to refinance certain outstanding bonds of the Authority.
-None of the Series 2020 Bonds are designed to produce any proceeds to finance generate additional capital financing for the Authority.
-Additional proceeds from the Series 2020 Bonds will be transferred to a construction fund for DWSD that is under the sole and exclusive control of DWSD to finance capital improvements to the DWSD Local Water System.
-The capital improvement program expenditures scheduled in the CIP through at least June 2022 are projected to be financed by available fund balances, draws from loans from the State of Michigan Drinking Water Revolving Fund ("DWRF"), and internally generated funds.
-The projections in this report include future bond issues to finance capital improvement expenditures for the Regional Water System.
+The proceeds from the Series 2020 Bonds will be utilized to refinance certain outstanding bonds of the Authority.
+None of the Series 2020 Bonds are designed to generate additional capital financing for the Authority.
+The capital improvement program expenditures scheduled in the Authority's CIP through at least June 2022 are projected to be financed by available fund balances, draws from loans from the State of Michigan's Clean Water Revolving Fund ("CWRF"), additional bond proceeds, and internally generated funds.
+The projections in this report include additional future bond issues to finance capital improvement expenditures for the Regional Sewer System.
 However, availability of projected other financing sources, along with the pace of execution of the CIP, may impact those projections.
-See "Capital Improvement Program Financing Plan."
+See "Capital Improvement Program Financing."